kefaslungu/resourceMonitor/readme.md

 * D: disks (used and total space of the fixed (built-in), removable, and network drives)
 * G (unavailable in secure mode): graphics processing unit (GPU) information
 * Shift+G(unavailable in secure mode): GPU memory usage
-* M: memory (used and total space for both physical and virtual RAM (NVDA+Shift+5 is an alternative to NVDA+Shift+2 when the latter keyboard combination cannot be performed))
+* M: memory (used and total space for both physical and virtual RAM)
 * O: operating system (Windows version, CPU architecture, and exact build number (build.revision))
 * U: system uptime
 * W: wi-fi (network name (SSID), signal strength, security mode, or no SSID if there is none available)